-As further described at Note No. 5 (b), the company has received Arbitration Award from the Arbitral Tribunal for an amount of Rs.
+a) As further described at Note No. 5 (b), the company has received Arbitration Award from the Arbitral Tribunal for an amount of Rs.
 5021.75 Lacs against which Rs.
 3766.32 being 75% of the award amount has been received during the year.
-The order has been contested by NHAI in the Hon'ble Delhi High Court.
+The order has been contested by NHAI in the Hon'ble Delhi High Court and the matter has not yet been decided.
+The impact, if any, in respect of the same is not ascertainable.